 Please always plan to have your share picked up.
 If you are going to be out of town, you may arrange for someone else to pick up your box.
 For our records, kindly have the person state your name, so that we know who's CSA shares have been picked up.

-If even the half share seems like a few too many vegetables to get through in a week you are welcome to share the share with a friend.
-The share box must be picked up as is and divided among the sharing parties themselves.
-Procter Farm must have the last name of both participating groups if both will be picking up the share at some point.
+If even the half share seems like too many vegetables to get through in a week, you are welcome to share the CSA with a friend.
+The shared box must be picked up, and then divided among the parties themselves.
+During registration, please enter the names of both CSA recipients.
+Thanks!

 Some crops you can expect to find in your share:

-arugula, beets, broccoli, cabbage, carrots, sweet corn, cucumber, eggplant, garlic, green beans, bok choy, scallions, hot peppers, kale, leeks, lettuce, onions, peas, potatoes, pumpkins, zucchini, melons, watermelons, fresh herbs
+Beets, broccoli, cabbage, carrots, cucumber, eggplant, garlic, shallots, green beans, scallions, peppers, kale, lettuce, onions, potatoes, pumpkins, squash, tomatoes, zucchini, fresh herbs, eggs, and other products produced on the farm.